 You may be locked up for crime or immigration reasons.

 Whatever the reason you are living away from home, you never lose your right to family life.

-If you need help with your rights, please go to the People and places part of our site.
+If you need help with your rights, please go to the Getting help part of our site.

 Your rights - general

 When decisions are being made about whether or not you can go home, for a short time or forever, your happiness and safety will be the top priorities.
 Your feelings and views must always be taken into account.

 You should be offered help to settle back with your family if you have been away a long time.
 It is normal to find things strange or to feel a bit left out when you first go back home.